-Fifth itfok focused on contemporary theatre from Europe plus a few innovative and experimental works from India.
-This edition showcased a handful of works that rewrites the classic texts ,another bunch of totally new, devised performances and plays that explore the realms of physical,musical and dance theatre.also a cross section of contemporary indian theatre was included to represent the varied streams of theatre happening in different parts of the country.solo performances had also a prominent place in this edition.
+The 5thITFoK focused on contemporary theatre from Europe and innovative and experimental works from India.
+This edition showcased works that re-examined classical texts as well as new, devised performances and plays that explored the genres of physical,musical and dance theatre.
+A cross section of contemporary Indian theatre was included to represent the varied streams of theatre happening in different parts of the country.
+Solo performances had also a prominent place in this edition.

-The Sixth edition held from 27 January to 3 February 2014, focused on “transition” with performances from around the world including France, Poland, Italy, Norway, Germany, Czech Republic, Slovakia, Iran, and Sri Lanka.
-Also, in response to the heinous rapes and atrocities against women, children, transsexuals and homosexuals in India and elsewhere this edition also had a section of productions which deal with the issue of "gender".
+The 6thedition of ITFoK, held from 27th January to 3rd February 2014, focused on “Transition” with performances from around the world including France, Poland, Italy, Norway, Germany, Czech Republic, Slovakia, Iran, and Sri Lanka.
+Also, in response to the heinous rapes and atrocities against women, children, transsexuals and homosexuals in India and elsewhere, this edition had a section on productions dealing with the issue of "gender".

-The 7th itfok with the theme “Theatre of Resistance, Theatre of Today” held from 10 to 17 January 2015 presented plays from Lebanon, Palestine, Egypt, Bangladesh, Sri Lanka, Japan, Singapor, Denmark and Germany.
-The 7th edition showcased 13 International plays, 5 National plays and 7 Regional plays along with Radio drama presentations and other traditional performances.
-Itfok 2015 believes that took a step towards to empowering the audience, inspiring the practice of our theatre and creates new avenues for artists.
+The 7th edition of ITFoK with the theme “Theatre of Resistance, Theatre of Today”, held from 10thto 17th January 2015, presented plays from Lebanon, Palestine, Egypt, Bangladesh, Sri Lanka, Japan, Singapore, Denmark and Germany.
+This edition showcased 13 International plays, 5 National plays and 7 Regional plays along with Radio drama presentations and other traditional performances.